vsajip/peewee-extra-fields/README.md

 Traceback (most recent call last):
   File "<stdin>", line 1, in <module>

-ValueError: ARCUITField Value is not a valid Argentine Postal Code (old or new) string of 4 to 8 characters long: 20-30999-6.
+ValueError: ARCUITField Value is not a valid Argentine CUIT Code string of 11 to 13 characters long: 20-30999-6.

 ```
 </details>